From Scientist to Entrepreneurial Scientist: The Creation of BioTech Companies

 Prof Phan Toan Thang, Founding Director & Group Chief Scientific Officer, CellResearch Corporation Group and Associate Professor & Principal Investigator of the Wound Healing and Stem Cell Research Group, Department of Surgery, Yong Loo Lin School of Medicine, National University of Singapore

 Prof Phan Toan Thang is the Founding Director and Chief Scientific Officer of CellResearch Corporation Group.
-A graduate of the Military Medical University, Hanoi, Vietnam in 1991, Prof Phan has had a strong interest in wound healing since the early days of his medical and scientific career.
+A graduate of the Military Medical University, Hanoi, Vietnam in 1991, Prof Phan has had a keen interest in wound healing since the early days of his medical and scientific career.
 His interest led him to hands-on experience during his four-year surgical residency in Hanoi at the National Institute of Burns and at the Army Hospital 103.
 Prof Phan's commitment and excellence in laboratory research was proven when he spent two years at the prestigious Wound Healing Institute and Department of Dermatology in Oxford, England.

 Prof Phan arrived in Singapore in 1997 to join the Department of Plastic Surgery at the Singapore General Hospital.
 In 1998, he met Mr Ivor Lim, and together they established the Skin Cell Research Group (currently Wound Healing and Stem Cell Research Group) focusing on skin and keloid scar biology.
 The Wound Healing and Stem Cell Research Group was the first group in the world to explore the role of epithelial-mesenchymal interactions in keloid pathogenesis and is recognised today as one of the world’s leading groups in keloid and scar biology research.